gershnik/intrusive_shared_ptr/README.md

 On Debian-based systems `intrusive-shared-ptr` might be available via APT.

+> [!TIP]
+> The version available from APT is usually pretty old and, thus, by definition buggy.
+It is recommended to
+> rely on other methods if at all possible.

 You can consult https://pkgs.org/search/?q=libisptr-dev for up-to-date availability information.

 If available, it can be installed via